lmilleri/trustee-operator/README.md

   // ibmSEConfigSpec is the struct that hosts the IBMSE specific configuration
   // +optional
   IbmSEConfigSpec IbmSEConfigSpec `json:"ibmSEConfigSpec,omitempty"`

+  // itaConfigSpec is the struct that hosts the Intel Trusted Authority (ITA) specific configuration
+  // +optional
+  ItaConfigSpec ItaConfigSpec `json:"itaConfigSpec,omitempty"`
+}

+// ItaConfigSpec defines the desired state for ITA configuration type ItaConfigSpec struct {
+  // kbsItaConfigMapName is the name of the configmap containing intel-trust-authority-certs.txt file
+  // +optional
+  KbsItaConfigMapName string `json:"kbsItaConfigMapName,omitempty"`
 }

 // IbmSEConfigSpec defines the desired state for IBMSE configuration